Interactive cinema project on iPad, 2013

 In dialogue with the film Last Room by Pierre Carniaux

-In February 2013, the film editor, producer and distributor Shellac will publish a collector box including the film DVD, the Dépli iPad application and a critical booklet.
+In March 2013, Shellac and Pandore have published a collector box including the film DVD, the Dépli iPad application and a critical book dedicated to the project.